Disabled Man Trying To Getting On A Ramp

 Current & Emerging Treatment Options

 A variety of Disease-Modifying Therapies (DMTs) are currently available, coming in forms such as injectables, orals, and infusions.
 These aim to slow disease progression and manage symptoms.
 For symptom management, options include physical therapy, spasticity medications, and occupational therapy.
-Up-and-coming treatments, such as BTK inhibitors and remyelination research, show promise and are eagerly anticipated by the MS community.
+Up-and-coming treatments, such as BTK inhibitors and remyelination research, show promise and are eagerly anticipated by the community.
 Complementary holistic support involves dieticians, mental-health counselors, and tailored exercise programs.

 Meet Our Team & Specialized Services

-FAQ: Your Top MS Questions
+FAQ: Your Top Questions

-- What lifestyle changes help?
+• What lifestyle changes help?
 Adopting a healthy diet, regular exercise, and stress management techniques can support well-being.

 Take Action